 As well as the junction, the sidings connected to a series of inclines (the two closest to Stella Gill being Waldridge Incline, which ran next to William Street in Pelton and Eden Incline part of which, including Pelton Level shed, is now Roseberry Grange golf course near Grange Villa) that brought coal from the local collieries as far away as Waldridge near Chester-le-Street.

-With the closure of the local collieries, the sidings lost their reason for being and, by the early 1970s, had been lifted with the exception of just a single track remaining and all of buildings, with the exception of the NCB shed and the bridge, which carried a footpath, demolished.
+With the closure of the local collieries, the sidings lost their reason for being and, by 1970, had been lifted with the exception of just a single track (previously No 3 Incoming Road) remaining and all of buildings, with the exception of the NCB shed and the bridge, which carried a footpath and a gas main, demolished.

-The sidings were controlled by their own signal box (called Stella Gill Flatts), photographs of which are few and far between but, courtesy of Keith Hoult, I can publish the pictures seen here.
+The complex of sidings, of which there were 36, were controlled by Stella Gill Flatts Signal Box, close up photographs of which are few and far between but, courtesy of Keith Hoult, here are a few images:

 Today, the whole ‘valley’ that the tracks ran in has been filled in such that the bridge next to the signal box is now at ground level and, due to the growth of vegetation it is all but impossible to take pictures from the same positions today as evidenced from the photo above…